madeofpendletonwool/PinePods/completed_todos.md

 Version 0.3

 - [x] Export and import of following podcasts (basically backups)
+- [x] Entire Server Backup and Import.
+This allows you to export and import your entire database for complete backups
 - [x] New refresh system added to automatically update podcasts in database with no user input.
 - [x] Reworked the controls displayed on the page to be components of a class.
 This should improve performance.
 - [x] fixed issues with logging in on small screens. (a big step for mobile version)